 - Navigate to Settings > Insurance

-- Click Review Enrollment Details to see the billing information the enrollment is accepted under
+- Click Review Enrollment Details

 - Delete the scrubbed claim